 Eligibility for Certification categories is different to the grading system used until the end of 2014.
 Members graded under the past system are still recognised as having achieved their gradings of Chartered Professional member of the SIA (CPMSIA) Fellow of the SIA (FSIA) and Chartered Fellow of the SIA (CFSIA).
 However these are not certifications and so are not promoted as part of the program.

 Current Fellows and Chartered Fellows of the SIA

 The award of Fellow or Chartered Fellow remains as a recognition of status within the Institute, but is not a certification.
 The College of Fellows remains an important part of the Safety Institute of Australia.
-Fellows of the Institute have an ongoing role in providing expertise and advice to the SIA, and are an SIA network.
-New entry criteria for the College are currently being determined by the College.
-Existing Fellows and Chartered Fellows who wish to seek Certification can do so, and can carry both the Fellow post nominal, as well as their new Certification post-nominal.
+Fellows of the Institute have an ongoing role in providing expertise and advice to the SIA, and are an important SIA network.
+Fellows and Chartered Fellows who wish to seek Certification can do so, and can carry both the Fellow post nominal, as well as their new Certification post-nominal.

 Current Chartered Professional Members of the SIA